-How Dollar Cost Averaging Builds Wealth Over Time
+How Dollar-Cost Averaging Builds Wealth Over Time

 The investment strategy smart investors use

 Financial markets can be complex.
-Investors face an influx of news and fluctuating prices everyday, making it difficult to sift through information and stay unemotional to make sound investment decisions.
+Investors face an influx of news and fluctuating prices every day, making it difficult to sift through information and stay unemotional to make sound investment decisions.

-What Is Dollar Cost Averaging?
+What Is Dollar-Cost Averaging?

-Dollar cost averaging is an investment strategy that helps you cushion the impact of market fluctuations through regular investments, regardless of market conditions.
 By consistently investing a fixed sum of money over a period of time, you end up buying more shares when prices are low and fewer shares when prices are high

 Over the long term, the cost of all your investments purchased are averaged out.
 The benefits of both averaged returns and compounded growth can be achieved over longer periods.
 This mitigates the impact of short-term market fluctuations on your portfolio and eliminates some of the risky guesswork involved in trying to time the market.

-How Does It Work?
+How Does Dollar-Cost Averaging Work?

-Two types of dollar cost averaging exist, but both cater to the same strategy of consistent investment.
+Two types of dollar-cost averaging exist, but both cater to the same strategy of consistent investment.

 1. Automatic Investment Plan – Setting up an automatic contribution each month into your investment fund.
 This would help to develop the habit of saving and investing regularly, eliminate the manual labour of maximising returns and grow your wealth over time.